Nishant Singh Malkani

-Nishant Singh Malkani (born 1 September 1987) is an Indian actor.
+Nishant Singh Malkani (born 1 September 1987) is an Indian television actor and model.
+He began his acting career in 2009 with "Miley Jab Hum Tum" portraying the character of Adhiraj Singh.
+He is well-known for his roles as Akshat Jindal in "Guddan Tumse Na Ho Payega" and Anukalp Gandhi in "Preet Se Bandhi Ye Dori Ram Milaayi Jodi".
+In 2020, he participated as a contestant in Bigg Boss 14.

 Early life

 Malkani was born on 1 September 1987 in Dubai.
-He completed his schooling from Laxman Public School and MBA from IIM Kolkata.
-He got his first role in Miley Jab Hum Tum as adhiraj while he was doing MBA in kolkata.
+He comes from a Sindhi family.
+He went to Laxman Public School in New Delhi for his early education.
+Later, he graduated from Shaheed Bhagat Singh College and then completed his MBA from Kolkata.

 Career

 Malkani's first television role was in Star One's romantic drama Miley Jab Hum Tum as Adhiraj Singh which he began in 2009.
 It wrapped up in 2010.
 He portrayed Anukalp Gandhi in Ram Milaayi Jodi on Zee TV in 2010 but quit in 2011 to search for film work.

-Later, he debuted in Vikram Bhatt movie Horror Story in 2013 and he was also seen in movies like Bezubaan Ishq, cute kameena, love training.